 These sections of the NEC have been fairly “stable” in recent cycles.
 We find changes to these articles in the NEC 2020 revision are incremental — i.e clarifications on grounding, wiring methods, cord wiring, illumination — and helpful for designers and inspectors.
 Nothing budget busting.
+Convergence of fire safety, mass notification, environmental air and visual experiences continues as once-independent technologies continue integration.

-Managers in the education industry who are responsible for this facility class are welcomed to click in any day at 11 AM for consultation on any electrical code issues.
 We collaborate closely with the IEEE Standards Coordination Committee 18 which is charged, by IEEE, with harmonizing IEEE and NFPA electrical safety codes and standards.
 We also collaborate with the IEEE Education & Healthcare Facilities Committee which meets 4 times monthly in Europe and the Americas.
 See our CALENDAR for the next online teleconferences; open to everyone.

 Category: Electrical, Telecommunications, Fire Protection, Arts & Entertainment Facilities, Lecture Halls